Skip to main content

 3. Radiation therapy.

-The management of malignant tumors of the oral cavity depends on histology.
-Treatment may include surgery, chemotherapy, and radiation therapy.[1]
-Most patients with oral cavity squamous cell carcinoma who were managed with surgery alone have done well without recurrences.[2,3] For more information, see Lip and Oral Cavity Cancer Treatment (Adult).
+The management of malignant tumors of the oral cavity depends on histology.[1]
+Most patients with oral cavity squamous cell carcinoma and intraoral mucoepidermoid carcinoma who were managed with surgery alone have a good prognosis and do not experience recurrences.[2-4] For more information, see Lip and Oral Cavity Cancer Treatment.

 Langerhans cell histiocytosis of the oral cavity may require treatment in addition to surgery.
 For more information, see Langerhans Cell Histiocytosis Treatment.

-Surgery is the treatment that is used for benign oral cavity tumors.
+Surgery is the primary treatment modality for benign oral cavity tumors.

 References